Jeremyymxiao/harrypotterhousequiz/@progress.md

    - Follows Next.js best practices for environment configuration

 This implementation makes it easier to manage Google Analytics configuration across different environments (development, staging, production) and improves the overall code maintainability.

+### Updated Google Analytics Implementation to Follow Official Guidelines

+1. Relocated Google Analytics code to comply with Google's official requirements:
+   - Moved the tracking code from body to head section of the document
+   - Placed the code immediately after the opening head tag
+   - Maintained the use of environment variables for the measurement ID
+   - Kept the Next.js Script component with afterInteractive strategy

+2. Simplified the implementation:
+   - Removed the separate GoogleAnalytics component
+   - Integrated the code directly in the root layout
+   - Reduced complexity while maintaining the same functionality
+   - Ensured proper tracking across all pages

+3. Benefits of this approach:
+   - Full compliance with Google's official implementation guidelines
+   - Improved tracking accuracy and reliability
+   - Simplified codebase with fewer components
+   - Maintained environment variable support for flexible configuration

+This update ensures that the Google Analytics implementation follows Google's official guidelines while maintaining the benefits of the previous improvements, such as environment variable support and optimal loading strategy.